MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/Share-in-Teams-Meeting.md

 ### Method 3

-`async shareInMeetingClickHandler(content: IShareInMeetingContent)` creates a callback handler for Share in Teams Meeting button which can be executed on selection of a button or menu.
+The API `async shareInMeetingClickHandler(content: IShareInMeetingContent)` creates a callback handler for Share in Teams Meeting button which can be executed on selection of a button or menu.

 1. Add the `launcher.js` script on your webpage.